serenasunyu/Project1-SQL/QA.md

 **What are your risk areas?
 Identify and describe them.**

-The biggest risk exists in the product category column.
+There is a big risk existed in the product category column.
 Because there are many ambiguous values given, such as "Home/Shop by Brand/YouTube/" which does not show the specific category of that product.
 As a result, when we try to get the category of product sold most, it gives us an ambiguous result, such as "Home/Shop by Brand/YouTube/", "Home/Apparel/Kid's/Kid's-Infant/" and "Home/Apparel/Kid's/Kid's-Infant/" are two different categories.

 **QA Process:**
 **Describe your QA process and include the SQL queries used to execute it.**